-Very generally speaking, there are two kinds of backcountry stoves: those that require fuel canisters (propane, white gase, etc.), and those that don’t (alcohol or Esbit burning stoves).
+Generally speaking, there are two kinds of backcountry stoves: those that require fuel canisters (propane, white gase, etc.), and those that don’t (alcohol or Esbit burning stoves).
 Stoves that require fuel canisters are nearly always more powerful than those that don’t.
 They’ll usually boil water and cook your food much faster than stoves that don’t use canisters.
-But canister stove systems are much heavier than canisterless stoves.
-The fuel canister alone can weigh more than the rest of the kitchen combined.
+Canister stoves have gotten much lighter in recent years, but keep in mind the weight of the canisters themselves when figuring out the weight of your cooking system.

-Canisterless stoves are much lighter.
+Canisterless stove systems are much lighter, though less convenient, than canister stoves.
 Rarely do they weigh more than 3 ounces.
 Many weigh 1 ounce or less.
 That means that some canisterless stoves weigh less than the lighter used to light them.
 They are also incredibly inexpensive.
 You can make them yourself for pennies, or you can order them for a few dollars online.
-Stoves that use canisters make sense for camping, but for long-distance hiking, the canisterless stove is king.
-The vast majority of Pacific Crest Trail thru-hikers use some kind of canisterless stove.
-For this reason, canisterless stoves will be our focus.

 Canisterless stoves typically burn either alchohol, Esbit fuel tablets, or wood.